frankpf/gridless-boilerplate/README.md

 ---

 ### Why the name **Gridless**? ###
 Because Gridless is gridless.
 It doesn't have any grid systems.
-The problem I see with most other CSS frameworks is that they have grid systems with presentational classes without any semantic.
+The problem with most other CSS frameworks is that they have grid systems with presentational classes without any semantic.
+Classes and IDs are unique characteristics of each project, and shouldn't be pre-made documents.
+Also, grid systems were mainly designed for rapid prototyping - and there's no problem in using them for that -, not for production.

 ### What browsers are supported? ###
 Gridless was tested in the following browsers: